 Battery: This is not always essential depending on your caravan and its intended use, which is possibly why they are rarely supplied with a new caravan.
 However, most people in the UK opt for one, and your dealer will certainly be keen to sell you one.

-You will not need a battery if (a) you intend only staying on sites with a mains electricity supply, normally referred to as an electric hook-up. (b) you don’t intend to have a motor-mover fitted, and (c) your caravan maker say you don’t need one.
+You may not need a battery if (a) you intend only staying on sites with a mains electricity supply, normally referred to as an electric hook-up. (b) you don’t intend to have a motor-mover fitted, and (c) your caravan maker says you don’t need one.
 Check your caravan’s manual on this last point.
 If you decide that you must have a battery then take the weight into account and not just the price.
-If you fall into (a) or (b) then a small battery will probably suffice.
-Further battery advice can be found here.
+If you fall into (a) or (b) then a small battery will probably suffice, just to keep your lights working in the event of a power cut.

 Hook-up lead: This is the electricity cable you will use to connect your caravan to an on-site electricity supply, one should come with your caravan as standard equipment.
 In the UK we use leads fitted with a 16 amp blue euro plug and socket.
 The socket connects to your caravan, while the plug goes into the external site socket that will be found adjacent to your pitch.
 When used correctly these leads are waterproof.
 The cable should be a 3 core 2.5mm in size and 25m in length, normally coloured orange for visibility.
 In use they should be fully uncoiled to discourage overheating.
 I have a plastic drum to wind the cable onto when it’s not in use to keep it tidy and manageable.